klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 If you want to change the private key(s) of your account in the Klaytn network, you need to send an [Account Update] transaction.
 Please check [Account Update] for the details.

 To change your account key, you must provide an [Account] instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
-An [Account] instance contains the address of the account and the accountKey to be updated.
+An [Account] instance contains the address of the account and the AccountKey to be updated.

 The code below is an example code that changes the private key(s) you use for your account using [AccountKeyPublic].
 Don't forget your new private key(s).